rust-lang/rust/src/doc/unstable-book/src/language-features/unsized-locals.md

 }
 ```

 VLAs are not implemented yet.
+The syntax isn't final, either.
+We may need an alternative syntax for Rust 2015 because, in Rust 2015, expressions like `[e; dyn(1)]` would be ambiguous.
+One possible alternative proposed in the RFC is `[e; n]`: if `n` captures one or more local variables, then it is considered as `[e; dyn n]`.

 ## Advisory on stack usage